Tribal and Insular Area Grants: Diesel Emissions Reduction Act (DERA)

 - Marine engines on fishing and other vessels

 - Nonroad engines, equipment, or vehicles used in construction, handling of cargo (including at ports or airports), agriculture, mining, or energy production (including stationary generators and pumps)

 - Heavy duty highway vehicles, such as dump trucks, water trucks, fire trucks

 - Locomotive Engines

 Application packages must be submitted electronically to EPA through Grants.gov (www.grants.gov) by the deadline to be considered for funding.

-The Grants.gov registration process also requires that your organization have a Unique Entity Identifier (e.g. DUNS number) and a current registration with the System for Award Management (www.SAM.gov) and the process of obtaining both could take a month or more.
+The Grants.gov registration process also requires that your organization have a Unique Entity Identifier (previously known as the DUNS number) and a current registration with the System for Award Management (www.SAM.gov) and the process of obtaining both could take a month or more.
 Please note that SAM.gov registrations do expire, and inactive accounts must re-register to be able to submit an application.

 For more information on the registration requirements that must be completed in order to submit an application through Grants.gov, go to www.grants.gov and click on “Applicants” on the top of the page, and then click the “Get Registered” link on the page.
 All applications must now be submitted through www.grants.gov using the “Workspace” feature.
 Information on the Workspace feature can be found at the Grants.gov Workspace Overview Page.

 - Tips for a Successful Diesel Retrofit Project (PDF) (7 pp, 500 K, April 2013, EPA-420-B-13-025) provides tips to help you get started and avoid common mistakes.